ProjectEvergreen/greenwood/www/pages/getting-started/key-concepts.md

 ### Templates
 Templates are used to define the various layouts you will need for your site and should be put into a _templates/_ directory in your workspace directory.
-You will need to define at least one page template for your project in order to get control over the output of your site, called _page-tempate.js_.
+You will need to define at least one page template for your project in order to get control over the output of your site, called _page-template.js_.

 So using the project structure we setup previously, adding your own custom page layout would leave you with a directory layout like this: